nikcodespy/US-Candy-Distribution/README.md

 - uszips.csv – US ZIP code to state/region mapping

 # 🧠 Key Business Questions Answered
+1. Gross profit per US region

-1. Year-to-date sales trend from 2021 to 2024
+2. Year-to-date sales trend from 2021 to 2024

-2. Top-performing US states for non-chocolate sales and margins
+3. Top-performing US states for non-chocolate sales and margins

-3. Five states with the highest non-chocolate gross profit in 2024
+4. Five states with the highest non-chocolate gross profit in 2024

-4. Division-level performance against 2024 sales targets
+5. Division-level performance against 2024 sales targets

-5. Top three chocolate products by gross profit in 2024
+6. The top three chocolate products by gross profit in 2024

-6. Underperforming chocolate products vs division average
+7. Underperforming chocolate products vs division average

-7. Total 2024 sales by product
+8. Total 2024 sales by product

-8. Factory-state combinations with the highest gross profit (Chocolate)
+9. Factory-state combinations with the highest gross profit (Chocolate)

-9. Factory-state combinations with the lowest gross profit (all divisions)
+10. Factory-state combinations with the lowest gross profit (all divisions)

 # 💡 Key Insights for Stakeholders
 - 📈 Sales & Growth